Inflammatory Breast Cancer

 - Initial biopsy samples from the affected breast show invasive carcinoma.

-Imaging and staging tests should include the following:
+Imaging and staging tests include the following:

-- A diagnostic mammogram and an ultrasound of the breast and regional (nearby) lymph nodes.
+- A diagnostic mammogram and an ultrasound of the breast and regional (nearby) lymph nodes

-- A PET scan or a CT scan and a bone scan to see if the cancer has spread to other parts of the body.
+- A PET scan or a CT scan and a bone scan to see if the cancer has spread to other parts of the body

 How is inflammatory breast cancer treated?

-Inflammatory breast cancer is treated first with systemic chemotherapy to help shrink the tumor, then with surgery to remove the tumor, followed by radiation therapy.
+Inflammatory breast cancer is generally treated first with systemic chemotherapy to help shrink the tumor, then with surgery to remove the tumor, followed by radiation therapy.
 This approach to treatment is called a multimodal approach.
-Studies have found that women with inflammatory breast cancer who are treated with a multi-modal approach have better responses to therapy and longer survival.
+Studies have found that women with inflammatory breast cancer who are treated with a multimodal approach have better responses to therapy and longer survival.
 Treatments used in a multimodal approach may include those described below.

 - Surgery: The standard surgery for inflammatory breast cancer is a modified radical mastectomy.
 This surgery involves removal of the entire affected breast and most or all of the lymph nodes under the adjacent arm.
 Often, the lining over the underlying chest muscles is also removed, but the chest muscles are preserved.
 Sometimes, however, the smaller chest muscle (pectoralis minor) may be removed, too.

 - Adjuvant therapy: Adjuvant systemic therapy may be given after surgery to reduce the chance of cancer recurrence.
-This therapy may include additional chemotherapy, antihormonal therapy, targeted therapy (such as trastuzumab), or some combination of these treatments.
+This therapy may include additional chemotherapy, hormone therapy, targeted therapy (such as trastuzumab), or some combination of these treatments.

 What is the prognosis of patients with inflammatory breast cancer?